ViswaSrimaan/ViswaSrimaan/README.md

 - 👋 Hi, I’m @ViswaSrimaan
-- 👀 I’m interested in devops cloud engineer
+- 👀 I’m interested in devops and cloud
 - 🌱 I’m currently learning openshift & automation tools.
 - 💞️ I’m looking to collaborate on cloud technologies
 - 📫 How to reach me ...